friedkeenan/nxpy/cpython/Doc/c-api/exceptions.rst

    case, a :exc:`RecursionError` is set and a nonzero value is returned.
    Otherwise, zero is returned.

-   *where* should be a UTF-8 encoded string such as ``" in instance check"`` to be concatenated to the :exc:`RecursionError` message caused by the recursion depth limit.
+   *where* should be a string such as ``" in instance check"`` to be concatenated to the :exc:`RecursionError` message caused by the recursion depth limit.

-   .. versionchanged:: 3.9
-      This function is now also available in the limited API.

-.. c:function:: void Py_LeaveRecursiveCall(void)
+.. c:function:: void Py_LeaveRecursiveCall()

    Ends a :c:func:`Py_EnterRecursiveCall`.
 Must be called once for each *successful* invocation of :c:func:`Py_EnterRecursiveCall`.

-   .. versionchanged:: 3.9
-      This function is now also available in the limited API.

 Properly implementing :c:member:`~PyTypeObject.tp_repr` for container types requires special recursion handling.
 In addition to protecting the stack,